iamdreo/Twitter-sentiment-analysis-tool/README.md

-Using machine learning for Twitter sentiment analysis for brands
+Easy machine learning for Twitter sentiment analysis to get started